 Mix this all-natural, non-toxic solution that’ll banish the invaders without harming phytoseiulus persimilis, a beneficial mite that snacks on spider mites.

 - ½ ounce rosemary essential oil

 - 1 quart tap water

-• 1 teaspoon of lemon-scented liquid dish soap
+- 1 teaspoon of lemon-scented liquid dish soap

 Combine all ingredients in a jug, shake well, and fill a spray bottle.
 Shake thoroughly before use, spraying plants either early or late in the day, avoiding the hottest periods.
 Spray plants (and surrounding soil) daily for at least four days, then on alternate days for two weeks.
 Once you’ve got the situation thoroughly under control, continue spraying once a week to keep plants healthy.

 For outdoor plants, consider introducing predatory mites, ladybugs, lacewings, and other beneficial insects (find them online or at nurseries) once you’ve gotten the problem in hand.
 They’ll eat the spider mite larvae, mite adults, and all mites in between that try to muscle in on your restored territory.
 You may also want to put in companion planting, interspersing Chinese parsley, chives, dill, chrysanthemums, garlic, and onion throughout your garden to repel spider mites.